 Regarding the strictness on the imposition of these fines, in our experience it has been steadily increasing.
 COFEPRIS constantly monitors advertising activities throughout the country, particularly regarding drug-like products.
-COFEPRIS has imposed large fines against the manufacturers of drug-like products.

 COFEPRIS has been directing the efforts of coordination agreements related to publicity, and the enforcement of the same.

-There has also been a strong coordination effort between COFEPRIS and pharmaceutical companies tending to the self-regulation of advertising, which is still monitored.
+There has also been strong coordination effort between COFEPRIS and pharmaceutical companies tending to the self-regulation of advertising, which is still monitored.